eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **QED**.

+Essentially, in Lemma \ref{partitionblock}, we said that at least one of the two conditions must hold.
+This Corollary says that actually *both* conditions must hold.
+The key is that Lemma \ref{partitionblock} is so powerful because it applies to *any* partition.
+We can choose the partition to be the trivial one where one side is empty, and since an empty set cannot block, then the other side must block.

+Now, we bring it back around, and show that the "veto power" goes both ways.

 > **Corollary:** If $$A\triangleright_S B$$, then $$B\triangleright_S A$$. \label{flipblock}

 **Proof:** Corollary \ref{thirdblock} applies to any third candidate, so we can make this argument by relabeling candidates.